How to design slides for virtual presentations

 By Chariti Canny

-Before you start pushing pixels on your next slide, take a moment to put on your design thinking cap.
+Before you start pushing pixels on your next slides for a virtual presentation, take a moment to put on your design thinking cap.

 Design thinking isn’t just knowing how a design program works, or what colors look nice next to each other.
 You’re actively design thinking—even in your non-design jobs—when you’re thinking about how a user might be using your product or service.

-In this online presentation world, there are some shifts in how presentations are received by the audience that you should consider before designing your next slide.
+In this online world, there are some shifts in how content is received by the audience that you should consider before designing slides for a virtual presentation.

 Understand the Online Sharing Platform